glpousse/EEC_03_20/README.md

 Welcome to the repo for my master's thesis.

-This will mostly be an empirical study, where I will leverage the French Labor Force Survey.
+This will mostly be an empirical study, where I leverage the French Labor Force Survey.

 As it stands, I'll be conducting analysis on STATA.